 - Second, Stephanie thinks apps can ditch the requirement to log into a tablet or phone and should instead cast to an interactive chore chart that hangs in the bedroom.
 This picture frame would normally be disguised as a plain ol’ family photo when it is not in use.
 When activated by a parent, it will verbally and visually instruct children on what to do next.

 Through a “Thinks-Feels-Says-Does” exercise, Stephanie explored the perspective of a parent and a child.

 - The child thinks in terms of easy decisions and short term attention.
 She feels actual affection for her toys (“I LOVE my teddy bear…”).
-She says things in songs because that is how she learned; and she does get bored easily.
+She says things in songs because that is how she learns; and she does get bored easily.

 - A parent thinks about big picture: budget, “I paid for this house, why can’t it stay clean!?”
 He feels tired; he says “Hurry!” a lot and has to repeat himself.
 He does use a smartphone.

 Using Storyboard and Wireframing techniques, Stephanie explores how an enchanted object, in this case a frame, can be used to solve this problem.
 NOTE: the original idea started out as a frame with a bin, and later became just a frame.